Glow On

 - I would add more service detail and plan comparison tools upfront.

-What I'm Most Proud Of: I'm proud of creating an app that's both functional and delightful.
+I'm proud of creating an app that's both functional and delightful.
 GlowOn delivers beauty and convenience in just a few taps—exactly what users were asking for.
 Hearing testers say things like “It's so clean and easy!” confirmed that I was on the right path.